How To Pay for Compass

 If you are applying for or have received an NIH or other career development award (e.g., K01, K99/R00), consider including Compass in your proposal and budget.
 These awards are designed to facilitate your career advancement, and the Compass program aligns well with NIH career development award objectives.
 Including Compass can also help strengthen your application given the program’s focus on cultivating research independence and excellence.
 During their formal scientific training, researchers are typically not taught how to lead and manage research teams and, at best, get only cursory experience mentoring others.
 Our program equips researchers with leadership and management skills, especially interpersonal and communication skills that facilitate building teams, mentoring, conflict resolution, and providing constructive feedback to team members.

 Due to federal regulations, WashU employees cannot charge Compass fees to K, R, or other federal funding sources at this time.
 We are exploring options to allow these charges for future registrations.
-Departmental non-grant funds can be used for Compass fees.
+Departmental non-grant funds (e.g. professional development funds) can be used for Compass fees.

 Travel Funds